 I'm a freelance writer based in New York City.

-I've interviewed the likes of Herbie Hancock and Harry Connick Jr., and harassed such august personages as former presidential candidate Howard Dean and the late, great Leonard Nimoy.
-I've interrogated nanotechnologists, toy makers, and bagel bakers; pontificated as a guest on NPR's national news call-in show, Talk of the Nation; and had my work performed by Sandra Tsing Loh on her syndicated radio science minute.
+I've interviewed the likes of Howard Dean, Herbie Hancock, and Leonard Nimoy; interrogated nanotechnologists, toy makers, and bagel bakers; pontificated as a guest on NPR's national news call-in show, Talk of the Nation; hung out with mosquito researchers and their tiny, blood-sucking assistants; and had my work performed by Sandra Tsing Loh on her syndicated radio science minute.
 I've even endangered my life through the reckless pursuit of enormous sea creatures and the excessive consumption of Jewish comfort foodall in the line of duty, of course.

 For more samples of my work, just click on the links above.